Player1IL/TournaME-Client/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Make sure to change the 'IP' in src/app_const.js if you're running the server-side localy
+Make sure to change the 'IP' in src/app_const.js if you're running the server-side locally.

 First, run the server: